mongodb/chatbot/mongodb-corp/dotcom/legal/acceptable-use-policy.md

 By using the products and services (“Services”) offered by MongoDB, Inc. and its affiliates (“MongoDB”) or accessing our website(s), including https://www.mongodb.com/ and subdomains (“MongoDB Site”), you agree to this Acceptable Use Policy (“Policy”).
 MongoDB may modify this Policy at any time.

-... full policy available on the MongoDB website ...
+You can read the full policy on the MongoDB website.